skrey/yellow-extensions/source/help/en/page.md

 ## Want to ask questions?

 Can't find what you're looking for?
 Something doesn't work?
 There's a good chance that your question has already been answered.
-If not, create a new discussion.
-Add a lot of details, the more we know the better we can help.
+If not, start a new discussion.
+Describe what you want to do and which problems you have.
 That way you get help and everyone else can read the answers as well.
 [Ask a question](https://github.com/datenstrom/yellow/discussions) and [contribute](contributing-guidelines).

 ## Want to have support?

 Have an urgent problem?
-Are you looking for someone that helps you and your organisation?
-First contact the person who made your website, for example the webmaster of your website.
-Usually you get help there.
+Are you looking for someone that helps you?
+First contact the person who made your website.
+Usually you can get help there.
 If not, contact the commercial support.
 We'll make sure you have the support you need.
+We're happy to listen and take care of problems.
 [Learn more about commercial support](https://mayberg.se/support/).